any-docs/css/content/guides/grid_layout/grid_template_areas/index.md

 ## Naming a grid area

-You have already encountered the {{cssxref("grid-area")}} property.
+You have already encountered the `grid-area` property.
 This is the property that can take as a value all four of the lines used to position a grid area.

 ```css
 .box1 {